tendenci/azalea-theme/README.md

 If your running Tendenci on your own local machine, feel free to clone or fork the repo.
 To make changes from Tendenci's browser-based Theme Editor, you can copy and paste templates.
 Please note that css changes currently on your site may affect the css in this template.

+## Theme Structure
+This theme includes templates in accounts, events, news, forms, and jobs.
+For more modern updates to other modules, check out the [Willow Theme](https://github.com/tendenci/tendenci-base-theme).

+Azalea has a large, graphic header in each of the modules which relies on a default template.
+In order to make an update, please be sure to include the default-xxx.html template as well as the template in the associated module folder.
+Why did we do it this way?
+The image from that default template can be carried throughout the module.

+The custom.css file contains the styling information for this theme.
+Be sure to include this css in your updates.

 ## Creator
 This template was created by Tendenci.com